uabrc/codespaces-flask/INTERVIEW.md

 ### 3. How/what skills would you use to save the world?

 ### 4. Coding question
-We will be using GitHub Codespaces for the following questions, please create a codespaces by clicking the dropdown `Use this template` -> `Open in codespaces` at top right of the Github Repo.
+We will be using GitHub Codespaces for the following questions, please create a codespaces by clicking the dropdown `Code` -> `Create codespaces on tech-interview-2...` at top right of the Github Repo.

 ![button](./button.png)